 Sing With Us

+Our Spring 2026 season begins on Monday, January 12, Carmel High School Casey Hall (in the main building) at 6:30 PM (registration) and singing 7:00 to 9:30 (regular Monday rehearsal time).
 Experienced singers are encouraged to join us.
-Preregister (below).
 Walk-ins are welcome and encouraged if you want to check it out.

 Tuition for the each semester is announced as the season approaches (see registration info).
 To add your email to our notification list, write to : contactus@putnamchorale.org.
 If you are interested, you may also call 845.520.7574 for more information.